HL7/davinci-deqm/input/pagecontent/gaps-examples.md

 <div class="new-content" markdown="1">
 ###  Introduction

-The Gaps In Care is a powerful report that when used along with other DEQM functionality can result in better care results for the payer, the provider and most importantly the patient.
-Below we show a simplistic example to show its potential power.
+The Gaps In Care is a powerful report that when used along with other DEQM functionality can result in better care results for the payer, the provider, and most importantly the patient.
+A simplistic example described below shows its potential power.

-In our scenario, we imagine that a provider has requested a Gaps in Care report for the Colorectal Screening Measure  from ABC Insurance for his patients using the care-gaps operation.
-She does not specify open or closed gaps so she gets both.
-The report returns two patients.
-One patient has a closed gap and the other has an open gap.
+In this scenario, a provider has requested a Gaps in Care report for the Colorectal Cancer Screening Measure from ABC Insurance for their patients using the [care-gaps](OperationDefinition-care-gaps.html) operation.
+Since the provider does not specify open or closed gaps, both open and closed gaps will be returned.
+The gaps in care report returns two patients.
+The first patient has an open gap and the second patient has a closed gap.

-As it turns out, the patient with the open gap had a promotion through his employer to try a FitDNA kit for free.
-The results were sent to the provider but the payer was unaware.

-When the provider notices this in the patient’s chart, she uses the DEQM Submit Data functionality to update the payer’s database.
+As it turns out, the first patient with the open gap had a colonoscopy done recently that has not been yet been made aware to the ABC Insurance.
+The provider notices this the patient’s chart and uses the DEQM Submit Data functionality to update the payer’s database.

-Later, the provider again runs the same report but with an updated periodEnd date and both patients now showing as having their Colorectal Cancer Screening Measure Closed
+Later, the provider again runs the same report but with an updated gaps through end date and both patients now showing as having their Colorectal Cancer Screening Measure gaps closed.

 #### Use Cases